Severe testing of Benford's law: Abstract

 \section{Abstract}

-This paper contributes to the debate on Benford's law testing by proposing a method to overcome the ``excess power problem'' critique, so widespread in this literature.
-In particular we suggest using the notion of severity testing \citep{mayospanos2006} in the framework of tests for conformity with Benford's law.
-To do so, we also derive the asymptotic distribution of Nigrini's mean absolute deviation statistic \citep[$MAD$,][]{nigrini2012} and an asymptotic standard normal test.
-Finally, the severity testing principle is applied to six controversial data sets to assess their ``Benford-ness''.
+Benford's law is often used as a support to critical decisions related to data quality or the presence of data manipulations or even fraud.
+However, many authors argue that conventional statistical tests will reject the null of data ``Benford-ness'' if applied in samples of the typical size in this kind of applications, even in the presence of tiny and practically unimportant deviations from Benford's law.
+Therefore, they suggest using alternative criteria that, however, lack solid statistical foundations.
+This paper contributes to the debate on the ``large $n$'' (or ``excess power'') problem in the context of Benford's law testing.
+This issue is discussed in relation with the notion of severity testing for goodness of fit tests, with a specific focus on tests for conformity with Benford's law.
+To do so, we also derive the asymptotic distribution of the mean absolute deviation ($MAD$) statistic as well as an asymptotic standard normal test.
+Finally, the severity testing principle is applied to six controversial data sets to assess their ``Benford-ness''. \\ \\ \textbf{keywords} Benford's law; Data quality; Goodness of fit; Large $n$ problem; Severity.\\ \textbf{MSC} 62E20; 62F03.